akhealth/RFP-Search-Unification/1-Request-for-Proposals.md

 and the name, mailing address, and telephone number of the person the state should contact regarding the proposal.

 Proposals must confirm that the offeror will comply with all provisions in this RFP; and, if applicable, provide notice that the firm qualifies as an Alaskan bidder.
 Proposals must be signed by a company officer empowered to bind the company.
 An offeror's failure to include these items in the proposals may cause the proposal to be determined to be non-responsive and the proposal may be rejected.
 See [SECTION 1.08 Proposal Contents](#1.08) for more information.
+Introduction is included as part of your 9-page limitation.

 ### <a name="4.03"></a>Sec.
 4.03 Technical Understanding And Approach

 Succinctly describe level of knowledge, technical expertise and overall understanding of the requirement as set forth in [SECTION 3 SCOPE OF WORK & CONTRACT INFORMATION](#3.01).
 This is also an opportunity to discuss, either in the written proposal or during the verbal presentation, any risks or opportunities associated with the Technology Services discussed in the [Information Technology Requirements](https://github.com/AlaskaDHSS/RFP-Search-Unification/blob/final-review/5-Attachment%20A%20-%20DHSS%20IT%20Requirements%20Agile%20Acquisition.md).
-Technical understanding and approach description is included as part of your seven-page limitation.
+Technical understanding and approach description is included as part of your 9-page limitation.

 ### <a name="4.04"></a>Sec.
 4.04 Project Management Approach